Ewan-Roberts/Jarvis/README.md

 - Modules: For a full feature list please refer to https://github.com/vanguard12/Jarvis-RaspberryPiExtention for controls of additional lights, open and closing of doors and buttons to control functionality.

-- Johnny-Five: A good understanding of http://johnny-five.io/ is highly reccomended for additional extentions.
+- Johnny-Five: A good understanding of http://johnny-five.io/ is highly recommended for additional extensions.
 They have created a very user friendly and simple API.
 API documentation here: https://github.com/rwaldron/johnny-five

 ### Ardunio Set Up (excerpt from the very helpful http://node-ardx.org/)